-Abuse committed against someone who is a current or former spouse; current or former cohabitant; someone with whom the abuser has a child; someone with whom the abuser has or had a dating or engagement relationship; or a person similarly situated under California domestic or family violence law.
+□ Abuse committed against someone who is a current or former spouse; current or former cohabitant; someone with whom the abuser has a child; someone with whom the abuser has or had a dating or engagement relationship; or a person similarly situated under California domestic or family violence law.
 Cohabitant means two unrelated persons living together for a substantial period of time, resulting in some permanency of relationship.
-Factors that may determine whether persons are cohabiting include, but are not limited to, (1) sexual relations between the parties while sharing the same living quarters, (2) sharing of income or expenses, (3) joint use or ownership of property, (4) whether the parties hold themselves out as husband and wife, (5) the continuity of the relationship, and/or (6) the length of the relationship.
+Factors that may determine whether persons are cohabiting include, but are not limited to, (1) sexual relations between the parties while sharing the same living quarters, (2) sharing of income or expenses, (3) joint use or ownership of property, (4) whether the parties hold themselves out as husband and wife, (5) the continuity of the relationship, activity under either of the following circumstances: (1) The respondent's belief in Affirmative Consent and/or (6) the length of the relationship.
 For purposes of this definition, "abuse" means intentionally or recklessly causing or attempting to cause bodily injury or placing another person in reasonable apprehension of imminent serious bodily injury to themselves or others.
 Abuse does not include nonphysical, emotional distress or injury.

-12. Dating Violence
+Dating Violence

-□ Abuse committed by a person who is or has been in a social or dating relationship of a romantic or intimate nature with the victim.
-This may include someone the victim just met, i.e., at a party, introduced through a friend, or on a social networking website.
+- □ Abuse committed by a person who is or has been in a social or dating relationship of a romantic or intimate nature with the victim.
+This may include someone the victim just met, i.e., at a party, introduced through a friend, or on - a social networking website.
 For purposes of this definition, "abuse" means intentionally or recklessly causing or attempting to cause bodily injury or placing another person in reasonable apprehension of imminent serious bodily injury to themselves or others.
 Abuse does not include non-physical, emotional distress or injury.

-13. Stalking
+Stalking